PatWalters/useful_rdkit_utils/README.md

 ```

 ### Demos
-The notebooks directory contains a Jupyter notebook showing how to use some of the functions in this collection.
+The notebooks directory contains Jupyter notebooks that show how to use some of the functions in this collection.

 ### Contributing
 I'm very open to PRs with corrections and/or contributions.